-The Whale Trail is being developed by a core team of partners including NOAA Fisheries, Washington Dept of Fish and Wildlife (WDFW), People For Puget Sound, Seattle Aquarium, Olympic Coast National Marine Sanctuary, and the Whale Museum.
+The Whale Trail is being developed by a core team of partners including NOAA Fisheries, Washington Dept of Fish and Wildlife (WDFW), Seattle Aquarium, Olympic Coast National Marine Sanctuary, and the Whale Museum.
 The Whale Trail was founded and is directed by Donna Sandstrom.

 - Many members of the team first met when they worked together on the successful project to return Springer, an orphaned orca, to her pod and native waters near the north end of Vancouver Island.

-There are 32 sites on the Whale Trail so far, in city, county, and state parks; Tribal lands; and the Washington State Ferries.
-The project is cross-boundary, extending eventually, we hope, throughout the orcas’ range.
+There are more than 50 sites on the Whale Trail so far, in city, county, and state parks; Tribal lands; and the Washington State Ferries.
+The project is cross-boundary, extending throughout the orcas’ range.